sekunho/swoogle/README.md

 - Added `Root` although I'm not sure what this is used for because I've already added data constructors for the different resources.
 So, just parsing it as if the URLs were text.
+- I thought it would be a better idea to expose the data constructors for IDs instead since it would be kinda tedious to deal with once the HTTP requests get implemented.
+I don't think ID really has to be validated since it's possible for one to have a negative ID (I think).

 ### Day 7 - 01/12/2021